 During the summer, when the Tour de France passes through town, Luchon often plays host as an arrival and departure city.
 On Tuesday 24th July 2018, the l6th stage started in Carcassonne and finished in Luchon.
 The fourth most watched sporting event in the world and the only free one, the Tour de France has a long history here.
 Luchon first received ‘the Tour’ in 1910 when Octave Lapize won the stage.
 This year Julian Alaphilippe of Quick Step beat Adam Yates of Team Sky who fell but wasn’t badly injured during the decent of the Col du Portillon.
 Rather than follow this stage from Carcassonne to Luchon we decided to do it the other way.
 We watched the arrival of the’ Tour’ here in Luchon and then headed over to the Festival de la Cité in Carcassonne to see a concert the following evening.
 It is a fine idea to go against the traffic associated with the Tour de France unless you are a cyclist yourself, or a major’ Tour’ fan.
 If you are fit enough, crazy enough, to brave the mountain stages in the heat of summer you can go ahead of the’ tour’, watch from the summit and then cycle down after the riders finish.
 Lots of people camp out the night before to cheer on their team from camping cars too.

-The tour finishes on Sunday July 29th in Paris.
+The tour finished as always in Paris.

 Another summer event here is the festival of flowers, held in August.